eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/quickstart.md

 Hello world! 👋
 </br></br>

+>🚨 A common error is not having a funded account.
+Go to <a href="https://platform.openai.com/settings/organization/billing/overview" target=_blank>OpenAI Billing</a> to get sorted out.

 >🤔 Running into problems?
 Get help from us on <a href="https://discord.com/invite/6kVQrHpeqG" target=_blank>Discord</a> 📞 or submit an <a href="https://github.com/eidolon-ai/eidolon/issues/new/choose" target=_blank>issue on GitHub</a>.
 We want you to _love_ ❤️  working with Eidolon.
 If there's a problem, we want to fix it 🛠.